ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Experiment

 \subsection{Small Data Test}

-To evaluate the machine learning utility of deep generators in the small-data regime, we experimented with deep generators at varying levels of training data sizes.
 Figure~\ref{fig:utility_by_size} shows the AUROC scores of classifiers trained on synthetic data generated by various models, as a function of the number of training rows.
 In the low-data regime (32--128 rows), our proposed method, ReTabSyn, consistently outperforms all deep generator baselines, including GReaT, TVAE, TabSyn and RL-based methods PTA and SynRL.
 Remarkably, when training data is extremely limited, ReTabSyn even surpasses the performance achieved with real data, likely due to the advantage conferred by the large volume of synthetic samples.

 As the size of the training set increases, the overall utility of synthetic data improves for all generators; however, ReTabSyn maintains its lead, consistently delivering the highest AUROC scores.
+The advantage is most pronounced in the smallest regimes and is partly obscured by averaging across sizes: in the synthetic-only setting, ReTabSyn exceeds the strong SMOTE baseline by $+0.056$, $+0.018$, and $+0.021$ AUROC at $N=32$, $64$, and $128$, respectively, with the gap narrowing as $N$ grows (full per-size mean$\pm$SE in Appendix~\ref{sec:smalldata_se}).
 When synthetic data is used to augment the real training set, the performance gap between ReTabSyn and the baselines becomes even more pronounced in the low-data regime.
 Only at larger training sizes does the interpolation-based SMOTE method close the gap to our approach, which we attribute to a shifted trade-off between utility and data privacy in interpolation-based technique (more discussion in \ref{sec:fidelity}).

-These results underscore the efficacy of our oracle-free alignment strategy in the low-data regime, which directly enhances the downstream ML utility by prioritizing accurate modeling of the feature--target relationships without external model noise.